Saltstraumen Maelstrom – the World’s Strongest Whirlpool in Bodø!

 Bodo, Norway

 A whirlpool goes by the name of maelstrom in Norwegian.
 Literary fans will enjoy knowing it was first introduced into English by Edgar Allan Poe in his short story A Descent into the Maelstrom in 1841.
 In the tale, a man recounts how he survived a shipwreck and a whirlpool in Norway.
+I feel guilty that I haven’t read it yet, so I’m going to look for it when I have a minute.
+I love Edgar Allan Poe so I really have no excuse.

 About the RIB Safari

-I walked over to where I could get a panoramic view of the area but it wasn’t quite what I had hoped for.
-I was expecting to see a ferocious whirlpool but seeing it for the first time didn’t reach the colossal expectations I had built for myself.
-In moments such as these I quickly give myself a hard word, and reminded myself how lucky I am to see and experience these out of reach places.
+My guide pointed over to the exact patch I was looking at, and said, “That’s the maelstrom”.
+Hmmm, it wasn’t quite what I had hoped for.
+I was expecting to see a ferocious whirlpool but seeing it for the first time didn’t reach the colossal expectations I had built in my imagination.

+I stood there for a little bit longer.
 The water was moving in rapid, rotating motions and I could see the resemblance of a few swirls that could be described loosely as a whirlpool.
 Although the tidal current didn’t look like this almighty force from a Hollywood blockbuster, it was still more than exciting, and it came with a velocity I wanted to test.

 Along with a few other people, I zipped myself up into the appropriate clothing provided by the activity company and I jumped (or rather hobbled) into the RIB Boat.